 Downloadable Media Kit

-Tucker Johnston Design is a full-service graphic design and digital imaging studio specializing in logo design & branding, marketing & advertising, menu design, dvd/cd packaging, special event & movie poster design; for use in all media, including print, broadcast and digital.
+Tucker Johnston Design is a full-service graphic design & digital imaging studio specializing in logo design & branding, marketing & advertising design, restaurant menu design, dvd/cd packaging and special event & movie poster design; for use in all media, including print, broadcast and digital.
 Established 1995.

 Tucker Johnston creative director / designer

-Tucker Johnston graduated from the University of Kansas with a BFA in Design and attended film school at the University of Southern California, where he studied film production under famed Warner Bros. director, Andre de Toth (HOUSE OF WAX, PITFALL).
+Tucker Johnston graduated from the University of Kansas with a BFA in Design and attended film school at the University of Southern California, where he studied film production under famed Warner Bros. film director, Andre de Toth (HOUSE OF WAX).

 Johnston started out as an art department intern at The Wolfe Co. in Hollywood, co-designing music videos for Blue Oyster Cult and The Stray Cats.
 Working his way up through the ranks, Johnston soon became an art director and property master working on feature film and television productions for companies including Walt Disney Pictures, PBS, Tri-Star Pictures and Playboy, working with such film/TV personalities as Robert Mitchum, Lily Tomlin, Jerry Stiller, Rhonda Fleming and Virginia Madsen.

-Johnston was property manager on the critically-acclaimed Emmy-award winning PBS Wonderworks movie, SWEET 15 starring Tony Plana, Jenny Gago and Jerry Stiller.
+Johnston was property manager on the critically-acclaimed Emmy Award-winning PBS movie, SWEET 15 starring Tony Plana, Jenny Gago and Jerry Stiller.

 During this time, Johnston teamed-up with Production Designer Rob Sissman and started TWO DUDES FROM WYOMING, an L.A.-based art direction company.
 The pair designed and art directed numerous feature film and television productions, including The Disney Channel's SECRET BODYGUARD and MY LIFE AS A BABYSITTER.
 They also designed commercials and industrials for clients including Apple, Hyundai, Honda and The Sharper Image, as well as MTV music videos for groups including R.E.O.
 Speedwagon, Eric Burden and The Manhattan Transfer.

-In 1995, with major technological advances in graphic design software and digital imaging software, Johnston made the decision to leave the film industry and set-up a graphic design studio in his hometown of Kansas City.
+In 1995, with major technological advances in graphic design software and digital imaging software, Johnston made the decision to leave the film industry and set-up a cutting-edge graphic design studio in Kansas City.
 The decision proved to be a sound one.
-Twenty years later, Tucker Johnston Design (originally called Graphic Source) is still creating eye-catching promotional & advertising designs for small businesses and entrepreneurs around the country.
+Twenty-three years later, Tucker Johnston Design (originally Graphic Source) is still creating memorable promotional and advertising designs for small businesses and entrepreneurs around the country.